A Contemporary Artist Is Helping Princeton Confront Its Ugly Past

 “There are no Gods among us.
 I’m trying to tell the story of America without demonizing or deifying our forefathers,” Kaphar told me over phone in September, weeks after white supremacists converged in Charlottesville, Virginia, to protest the removal of the Robert E. Lee statue.
 His aim, Kaphar explained, is to create an experience akin to that of a manual-focus camera, that now-anachronistic device in which perspectives slide in and out of view.
 Kaphar does not want his work “to erase history,” but rather to ask viewers to contend with competing images in the foreground and the background—something the eye and brain struggle to do.

 “There’s so much power that happens,” Kaphar said, “when we shift our focus or our gaze—just slightly, momentarily—and confront the unspoken truth.”
 Asked to describe his reason for back-illuminating Finley’s carved-out bust, he explained, “I’m trying to create a literal space for anyone who passes this sculpture to begin thinking about iconic leaders in history, how glorified images of the past affect the world we live in today.”
 For generations, slave-owning Christians—including Princeton’s founders—used religious ideas to justify a horrific national practice, he noted; Finley is holding a bible in Impressions of Liberty.
-But Kaphar added, “art should never tell anyone what conversation to have.
+But, Kaphar added, “art should never tell anyone what conversation to have.
 It’s not a didactic sculpture.
 I want people to sit with the idea that Finley doesn’t represent good or bad.”

 The sculpture alone is a bold, exquisite way to visually confront what research has revealed about the school's roots in slavery.
 But Princeton University is spreading the mission across various pieces of art through a show this fall entitled “Making History Visible: Of American Myths And National Heroes.”
 At the exhibit’s entrance, viewers begin with Kaphar’s piece Monumental Inversion: George Washington—a sculpture of the leader astride his horse, made out of wood, blown glass, and steel.
 The sculpture depicts the former president’s dueling nature: He’s glorified within a great American equestrian monument but he’s also sitting astride a charred cavity, surrounded by glass on the ground.
 In juxtaposing Kaphar’s artwork and a George Washington plaster bust, “Making History Visible” forces visitors, hopefully, to see and feel the contradiction in colonial leaders who sought freedom from tyranny but did not extend that ideal to slaves.
 It’s a strong lesson for any college in how a painstakingly curated exhibit can, hopefully, prompt questions about the ways society ought to remember the past, and how those decisions affect the way students understand historic truths today.